KIP 227: Candidate and Validator Evaluation

 |---|---|---|

-| Uptime > 99.5%, No network issues | Excellent | Contribute the network stability |
+| Uptime > 99.5%, No network issues | Excellent | Contribute to network stability |

 | Uptime about 99.5% temporally unstable | Good | May delay block time |

-| Uptime < 99.5% | Not good | May Fail to propose a block |
+| Uptime < 99.5% | Not good | May fail to propose a block |

-| Halts continuously regardless uptime | Bad | May affect consensus if consist of nodes experiencing this |
+| Halts continuously regardless uptime | Bad | May affect consensus if consists of nodes experiencing this |

 | Uptime > 99.5%, try to destabilize the network | N/A | Threat network integrity |